kellogg-cssi/onsethotstreaks/readme.txt

 This rar file contains 3 folders.

-art folder: career prodifes (auction record and images for each indivudal) movie folder: career profiles (IMDB movie list for each indiviudal), movie cast data science folder: career profiles (google scholar id and WoS paper id for each indiviudal), paper subject id to train 64D paper vector, and team size of each paper
+art folder: career profiles (auction record and images for each indivudal) movie folder: career profiles (IMDB movie list for each indiviudal), movie cast data science folder: career profiles (google scholar id and WoS paper id for each indiviudal), paper subject id to train 64D paper vector, and team size of each paper